Image Courtesy: County Sacco

 - Chama loan: targeted towards small welfare groups to access loans ranging from Ksh100K to 2M for a repayment duration of 2-3 years.

-- Mshahara loan: this type of loan is reserved for employed members with a check-off system via the sacco.
+- Salary advance (Mshahara loan): this type of loan is reserved for employed members with a check-off system via the sacco.
 Such individuals benefit to access loans of upto Ksh2M repayable monthly for a period of 1-60 months.

 - Microfinance loan: this is targeted towards a group formation of small/micro enterprises where they are able to apply for loans of upto Ksh1M with a repayment plan of upto 24 months.